mrgroen/mendix-GoogleCharts/README.md

 - Sankey Diagram // TODO: More options
 - Gauge Chart

+## Known issues
+- Sankey Diagram is not working since the library update.

 ## Configuration

 The data for the widgets are retrieved through a (dataview) context object.
 The assumption here is that all aggregation of data is done in a microflow and a "JavaScript Literal" string is send back.
 In the included test project you can see an example on how to do this.